top of page

 Incarceration Rates by Gender

-Male and Female Incarceration Rates per 100k Residents
+Male and Female Incarceration Rates per 100k Residents, Federal and State Prison

 Growing Female Incarceration Rates